Ouistreham: History

 In 1866, a first villa was built near the beach.
 Its owner, Mr. Longpré, manufacturer of corsets in Caen, gave it the name of Belle Rive.
 A painter who had noticed that the sunsets on the shores of Ouistreham resembled those he had had the opportunity to admire in Italy, de Belle Rive made it Riva Bella.
 Little by little the dunes and swamps disappear to give way to villas and the first casino is built.

 At the very beginning of the 20th century, the seaside resort developed around these luxurious villas and leisure facilities: thalassotherapy and the Ouistreham casino.
-On August 15, 1891, the société anonyme des Établissements Decauville Aîné provisionally opened a narrow-gauge railway of local interest (60 cm) between Ouistreham and Luc-sur-Mer.
+On 15 August 1891 the société anonyme des Établissements Decauville Aîné provisionally opened a narrow-gauge railway of local interest (60 cm) between Ouistreham and Luc-sur-Mer.
 This line, extended in 1891–1892 to Dives-sur-Mer and Caen, was taken over in 1894 by the Société anonyme des Chemins de fer du Calvados.
 It will remain for a long time the most profitable line of the Calvados Railways network.
 While the other lines were closed one after the other in the 1930s, the Luc - Ouistreham - Caen line was retained.
 Damaged during the landing, it closed in 1944.

 During the Second World War, Ouistreham was occupied by German troops.
-From 1942, the beach area became a no man's land; 123 villas by the sea were desmolished to make way for the defenses of the Atlantic Wall: 80 concrete structures and an artillery observation post overlooking the beach “the big bunker” were built.
-On June 6, 1944, this surveillance post became a strategic place and its capture ensured the landing point on the beach of Sword Beach.
+From 1942, the beach area became a no man's land; 123 villas by the sea were demolished to make way for the defenses of the Atlantic Wall: 80 concrete structures and an artillery observation post overlooking the beach "the big bunker" were built.
+On 6 June 1944 this surveillance post became a strategic place and its capture ensured the landing point on the beach of Sword Beach.
 Commander Philippe Kieffer's No. 4 commando comprising the 177 French marines (forming an integral part of Lord Lovat's first special brigade) then reached the bridges of Bénouville (Pegasus Bridge) and Ranville and thus operated the junction with the paratroopers of the 6th DAP (British Airborne) after street fighting in Ouistreham.

-On June 6, 2014, Ouistreham hosted the international ceremony for the 70th anniversary of the Normandy landings and battle (5 million viewers in France alone; 1.2 billion worldwide).
+On 6 June 2014 Ouistreham hosted the international ceremony for the 70th anniversary of the Normandy landings and battle (5 million viewers in France alone; 1.2 billion worldwide).
 There were 1,800 veterans, 19 heads of state and 8,000 guests of honor and people from Ouistreham in the stands.

+In literature

+Georges Simenon set a Maigret story in Ouistreham entitled "Le port des brumes" or "The Misty Harbour" in English.
+Published first in 1932, Simenon - who had a deep interest in canals and waterways - evoked the nature and atmosphere of the port at that time.